babelfish-for-postgresql/babelfish_project_website/_docs/vision.md

 Welcome to Babelfish.
 The idea of the project is to close the gap between PostgreSQL and other systems by making PostgreSQL speak other protocols such as TDS, and maybe a lot more in the future.
-By implementing "Microsoft SQL Server"-slang, we make it easier for people to move to PostgreSQL.
+By implementing support for Microsoft SQL Server syntax, Babelfish makes it easier to move to PostgreSQL.

 However, moving applications is just one side of the equation.
 Migrating data is one thing - making sure that applications work properly is another, far